AKhoo/redditbyemail/readme.md

-# Project Title
+# Reddit By Email

-The code that powers redditbyemail.com -- A daily digest of trending articles for topics that matter.
+This is the code that powers redditbyemail.com -- A daily digest of trending articles for topics that matter.

 ## Getting Started